 Buying or renting surf boards in Rio

-For board shops in Rio the best place to go is Macumba, there you have a couple of surf shops that have the cheapest deals around.
+For board shops in Rio the best place to go is Macumba.
+There you have a couple of surf shops that have the cheapest deals around.
 They will certainly put the Zona Sul shops to shame, but it is very difficult to find them and if you don’t speak a little Portuguese then it’s even hard to buy from them.
 You can find the addresses on this site: Board Shapers in Brazil that has many of them listed.

 Surf in Rio – The History

 The first surfers in Brazil started out on the beaches in Santos in the 1930’s but it was in Rio it really took off.
-People started to surf the waves in Rio de Janeiro during the 1940’s, it was mainly around Arpoador and the now removed Pier.
+People started to surf the waves in Rio de Janeiro during the 1940’s.
+This was mainly around Arpoador and the now removed Pier.
 In the beginning you couldn’t really talk about a pure surf culture, it was more part of a rising beach culture.
 In the 1960’s, like all over the world, surfing established itself as a culture on its own.
 Long hair, freedom, rock and pop all fit into the new ideas of the time.
 The persecution by the police, then controlled by a dictatorship government, also gave surfing an air of belonging to the free Brazil.